spacecookies1868/frc-2016-offseason/README.md

 src
 --------
 ####MainProgram
 - Drives the program.
-Uses the IterativeRobot base class from the WPI Library.
+Inherits from the IterativeRobot base class from the WPI Library.

 ####RobotModel
 - Creates objects of everything on the robot (actuators, sensors, etc.)